nitcode-cyber/e-commerce-capstone/README.md

 1.**Customer Consumption Data Analysis**: Utilizing datasets related to examine how different factors affects customer consumption based on Recency, Frequency and Monetary (RFM) patterns in Olist Store.

-2.**Hypothesis Testing**:Validate assumptions about loyal and champion customers have high consumptions behaviour.
+2.**Hypothesis Testing**: Validate assumptions about loyal and champion customers have high consumptions behaviour.
 Correlation of between customer segments and trends of orders.
 Identify key popular product categories

 3.**Major drivers identification**: Identify which attributes influence predictions the most.